sherobbedmyboots/malkoo/Training/docs/Windows Mitigations and Defenses.md

 AppLocker restricts the execution of executables, DLLs, scripts, and installer files.
 By defining rules with an AppLocker policy, we can prevent and allow the execution of applications and scripts based on their path, hash value, or digital signature.

-- Whitelist batch scripts, vbscript/javascript, java, block VBA macros
+- Allow-list batch scripts, vbscript/javascript, java, block VBA macros
 - Restrict PowerShell execution policy to administrators and to only execute signed scripts
 - Disable/restrict the WinRM Service to help prevent uses of PowerShell for remote execution
 - Use third party solutions such as Bit9, McAfee